dopry/electron-maker-velopack/README.md

 A human-friendly name of the applicaton to pass to the `--packTitle` argument of `vpk`.
 Defaults to `packagerConfig.name`, or `productName` from `package.json`, or the app name.

+This value is used for both the `<title>` and the `<description>` of the generated nupkg.

+### shortcuts

+An array of strings specifying which shortcuts the installer should create.
+The values are passed to the `--shortcuts` argument of `vpk`, separated by commas.

+To create a shortcut in the top-level of the start menu, include `"StartMenuRoot"`.

+To create a Desktop shortcut, include `"Desktop"`.

 ### noInstaller